Absurdities in Modern Physics: A Solution

 It is interesting to challenge physicists to take the rubber band out of the beaker without increasing the total energy of the rubber band.
 They are absolutely convinced that nobody can do it.
 In fact, no physicist has ever done it in my presence.
 This is what they have been told when they were students.

-rubber band is a deformable body, and it is possible to raise one end
+rubber band is a deformable body, and it is possible to raise

-the rubber band while lowering the other end so that the center of
+the rubber band while lowering the other end so that the center

 is not raised.
-Then, one end of the folded rubber band is allowed to
+Then, one end of the folded rubber band is

-above the edge of the beaker without raising the center of gravity of
+above the edge of the beaker without raising the center of

-object, as illustrated on the central part of Fig. 8-C. Then the rubber
+object, as illustrated on the central part of Fig. 8-C. Then the

 band can fall freely outside the beaker.